 Favorite quote from the author:

-The book came out in May 2015 and argues that stress is actually good for you, as long as you have the right mindset about it.
+The Upside Of Stress came out in May 2015 and argues that stress is actually good for you, as long as you have the right mindset about it.
 It also gives you actionable tips and tactics (all science-backed) to deal with stress the right way.

 Her 2013 TED talk about the subject has close to 10 million views, so it’s fair to assume she’s on to something.